ShaoxiongYuan/ShaoxiongYuan.github.io/tech-tidbits/openclaw.md

 The most popular entry-point use case.
 Typically scheduled at 7–8 AM, the agent queries calendars, weather services, email inboxes, RSS feeds, GitHub trending repos, and Hacker News.
 It synthesizes all of this and delivers a single formatted message to Telegram or WhatsApp.
 The briefing adapts dynamically: a light schedule produces a short summary; a packed day produces detailed prep notes for each meeting.

-One widely shared community example delivers: weather, weekly objectives, health stats (from Whoop), meeting schedule, trending topics in the user's industry, recommended reading based on current goals, and a quote from a book in their library — all before the user opens their laptop.
+One widely shared community example delivers: weather, weekly objectives, health stats (from Whoop), meeting schedule, trending topics in the user's industry, recommended reading based on current goals, and a quote from a book in their library, which are all before the user opens their laptop.

 ### 4.2 Email Management Agent